couchbaselabs/cbdinocluster/README.md

 # cbdinocluster

 cbdinocluster is the successor to cbdyncluster.
-It's intention is to provide tooling for the dynamic allocation of clusters on developer machines as well in various CI environments.
+Its intention is to provide tooling for the dynamic allocation of clusters on developer machines as well as in various CI environments.

 ## Getting Started

-### Dependancies
+### Dependencies

 #### Mac OS (M1 and x86_64)